Elsa García (singer)

-Elsa Garcia (born 1956) is a Mexican American Tejano singer and producer from Houston, Texas, United States.
+Elsa Garcia is a Mexican-American Tejano singer and producer from Houston, Texas.
 She has had four albums certified gold, and was nominated for a Grammy Award in 1991 for her album, Simplemente.

 Early life

 Elsa Garcia was born in Monterrey, Mexico.
 The daughter of Mexican singer Hermelinda “Linda La Norteña” Escamilla, she was introduced to music at an early age.
-At age of two, she emigrated to Houston, Texas.
+Her family moved to Houston, Texas, when she was two years old.
+Before coming to music, Garcia had worked at different jobs including deejay, accountant, and banker.
+She also hosted her own radio talk show.